tomheon/diffscuss/README.md

 ## The Vim Plugin

-Like the Emacs mode, the Vim plugin offers syntax highlight, comment insertion, commands for jumping to source files, and motions for comments and threads.
+Like the Emacs mode, the Vim plugin offers syntax highlighting, comment insertion, commands for jumping to source files, and motions for comments and threads.
-The Vim plugin is implemented primarily in Python, so you'll need a version of Vim compiled with Python support in order to use it.
+The Vim plugin is implemented primarily in Python, so you'll need a version of Vim compiled with Python support in order to use it (```vim --version | grep '+python'```).

 ### Configuration